 We’ve been back since early 2016.
-I work as a Business Development Manager for Connect NZ, and I love my sports!
+I work as an Account Manager for Brother, and I love my sports!
 An avid football, rugby league and Aussie Rules follower.
 OB Odense, the Danish national football team, Charlton Athletic, Wellington Phoenix, NZ Warriors and St Kilda.

 Funny enough, none of them are very successful…

-I love playing golf (I’m terrible at it though), football (I used to play left back), tennis or table tennis or running half marathons…
+I love playing golf (I’m terrible at it though), football (I used to play left back), tennis, table tennis or going to the gym.